echoosso/AniHax/README.md

 ## 🌀 Why AniHax?

-In penetration testing, mindset is everything — and yet, most tools are soulless.
+In penetration testing, mindset is everything and yet, most tools are soulless.

-Anime heroes train hard, fail often, and fight against impossible odds — just like we do.
+Anime heroes train hard, fail often, and fight against impossible odd, just like we do.
 They each have **unique powers, personalities, and ambitions**.
 That’s why AniHax exists:
-A tool that reflects your current phase — technically and emotionally.
+A tool that reflects your current phase technically and emotionally.

 AniHax changes your: